Volume 5, Chapter 14

-The California Labor Code is applicable to certain University construction contracts.
+The University applies provisions of the California Labor Code to certain University construction and maintenance contracts pursuant to the Guidelines below.
 Two items in the code, "Prevailing Wage Rates" and "Apprentices," are set forth in General Conditions and the Supplementary Conditions, Article 14.
-Additional apprenticeship standards stated in Labor Code, Section 1773.3, require the University to follow certain administrative procedures.
-The major requirements of these documents are covered in the paragraphs that follow.

 - "University of California Guidelines for Payment of Prevailing Wage Rates on Construction and Maintenance Contracts," December 9, 1993.

 Guidelines for the Payment of Prevailing Wage Rates on Construction and Maintenance Contracts.
-The requirements for payment of prevailing wage rates on construction and maintenance contracts for public works projects are defined by Sections 1771 through 1775 of the California Labor Code.
+The requirements for payment of prevailing wage rates on construction and maintenance contracts for public works projects are defined by Section 1720 et seq. of the California Labor Code.
 The University, in certain situations, must require the payment of prevailing wage rates on construction and maintenance contracts.
 The University also requires the payment of prevailing wage rates in some other situations where an exemption from the prevailing wage requirements could be claimed.
 These guidelines set forth when the University will require the payment of prevailing wage rates.